 Why not a healthy relationship?
 Because you have to think like a narcissist.
-Healthy relationships do not benefit them as this dysfunctional pattern does.
+Healthy relationships do not benefit them in the same way that this dysfunctional pattern of emotional abuse does.

 Instead of asking why narcissists hoover, let’s flip the question and ask what they are doing in the gaps when we are not together, before the hoovers.
 This helps shed light not only on why narcissists hoover, but on the breakup/makeup cycle as well.
 Examining all of these things together helps shed light on how a relationship functions for a narcissist.

 What do narcissists do when they are not in contact with us at a moment in time, but come back later?

 1. Narcissists spend their time shoring up supplies by talking to their other exes and looking for new men or women to add to their line-up.

 They aren’t sitting around heartbroken as you are.
 They may miss the love and attention you were bringing them, but they will be vigorously trying to replace it.

 If you were the one to cut it off, they will likely return to old stomping grounds because they may not have anyone else new of sufficient quality lined up yet.
 Narcissists don’t just hoover “the one that got away” or the one with whom they really want to try to work something out.

 They hoover everyone, which is one way you can tell how insincere their hoovers are.

 What I didn’t realize was that my ex-boyfriend hoovers all of his exes.
 He has married girlfriends with children he hasn’t seen since high school he keeps in the rotation to hit up when he’s bored or feeling a lack of attention.
 This is just something they do.